mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 5. Streams Transformations

 Once obtained a `KStream` or a `KTable`, we can transform the information they contain using _transformations_.
-The Kafka stream library offers two kind of transformations: stateless, and stateful.
+The Kafka Streams library offers two kind of transformations: stateless, and stateful.
 While the former executes only in memory, the latter requires managing a state to perform.

 ### 5.1.
 Stateless Transformations